meharklair/Melinoe/README.md

 # Melinoe
 ## Summary
 Melinoe is a malware scanning script that so far uses yar rules and a signature database to scan for malware in a specified directory or file.
+## Future
+1. Adding a machine learning algortihm to detect malware based on signatures
+2. a file monitoring system that can scan new files entering the system.
 ## Options
 | Option  | Description |
 | ------------- | ------------- |